 We then produced a four-page color voter guide explaining our processes and the rationale behind all our endorsements, and proceeded to knock on thousands of doors in order to get out the vote.
-We carried our endorsed slate in our ward, and once again had one of the highest turnouts of any ward in the city.
+We carried most of our endorsed slate in our ward, and once again had one of the highest turnouts of any ward in the city.
 This has made our engaged, volunteer-driven operation a force to be reckoned with.

 Not only is our work unprecedented in our neighborhood, it is unequaled in the city.
 Philadelphians once thought the ward system was the pinnacle of corrupt machine politics.
 We’ve turned our ward into a model of how our torn civic fabric can be mended and strengthened, and how local politics can be revitalized.
 We became committee people because we wanted to give hope at the very least to ourselves.
 With the hundreds of volunteers and neighbors we’ve drawn out through our ward, we might more proudly say we’ve given it to others as well.